-OAA Targeted Categories Number of Persons Within the Targeted Population Reached through Outreach Activities During the last 6 months Older individuals residing in rural areas Low-income older individuals Low-income minorities Older individuals with the greatest social need Older individuals with severe disabilities Older individuals with limited English proficiency Older individuals with Alzheimer's disease and related disorders with neurological and organic brain dysfunction (and the caretakers of such individuals) Older individuals at risk for institutional placement 20 Caregivers of older individuals with Alzheimer's disease and related disorders with neurological and organic brain dysfunction 0 Grandparents or older individuals who are relative caregivers who provide care for children with severe disabilities 56 Caregivers who are older individuals with greatest social need 50 Caregivers who are older individuals with greatest economic need (with particular attention to low-income older individuals) 300 Caregivers who are older individuals who provide care to individuals with severe disabilities, including children with severe disabilities.
-56 TOTAL 482
+Type of Event or Activity No outreach events to date due to the Coronavirus Pandemic.
+Each event we had planned to participate in has been cancelled, in some cases at the very last minute.
+Date Location (including Zip Code) Total # of Participants Reached Individual Service Need Identified ds Referral Sources or Information Provided Older individuals r Low-income older Low income minor Older individuals v Older individuals v Older individuals v older individuals v neurological and o individua rities with the g with sever with limite with Alzhe reatest social need re disabilities ed English proficie eimer's disease an ncy d related disorde W Po Th umber of Persons ithin the Targeted ipulation Reached irough Outreach ctivities During the st 6 Months individuals) Older individuals at risk for institutional placement Caregivers of older individuals with Alzheimer's disease and related disorders with neurological and organic brain dysfunction Grandparents or older individuals who are relative caregivers who provide care for children with severe disabilities Caregivers who are older individuals with greatest social need Caregivers who are older individuals with economic needs (with particular Caregivers who are attention to low-in Caregivers who are severe disabilities, Total 0 0